 Keep in mind that while a financial aid package often includes student loan options, it can also include work study, which is money that your student earns while pursuing his or her education.
 Financial aid may also include grants and scholarships, which don't need to be paid back.

 This funding is made available through the federal and state government.
+A new Minnesota program that could benefit your kid is the North Star Promise Scholarship, which offers tuition-free college for eligible Minnesota residents at eligible institutions.
 Many colleges and universities also offer their own assistance to students through institutional grants and scholarships.
 These are often based on past academic performance, or financial need.

-Financial assistance eligibly begins by filling out the Free Application for Federal Student AID (FAFSA).
-After your student applies to one or more colleges, the FAFSA is the starting point for receiving financial aid no matter where he or she ultimately decides to enroll.
+Financial aid eligibility begins by filling out the Free Application for Federal Student AID (FAFSA).
+After your kid applies to one or more colleges, the FAFSA is the starting point for receiving financial aid no matter where he or she ultimately decides to enroll.

 3. Negotiate Financial Aid Awards